 - With proper care, the device can last a lifetime

 - 36 straps help gently reposition your bite creating maximum comfort when sleeping

 - Easy to change by yourself

 Aveo-TSD (Tongue Stabilizing Device) is an effective and non-invasive device.
 While traditional sleep apnea devices usually move your tongue forward by moving the mandibular, aveo-TSD suctions to the tongue, thus preventing it from falling back.
 The device is available in three sizes (small, medium and large) with 90% of patients wearing the medium size.
 Aveo-TSD is not for everyone: if your tongue cannot stick out far enough, the device won’t be effective for you.

 Why Choosing Aveo-TSD?

 - Can be used by patients with no teeth left and TMJ problem

 Living with Sleep Apnea Device

 It usually takes some days to become used to new dental device.
 For best results of oral therapy, don’t miss your follow-up dental visits to ensure that your sleep apnea device is working properly, you have adequate physical response to your appliance and your oral health is getting better.
+Of course, always see your dentist sooner if you believe you are having a dental emergency.
 There are also some simple things that can enhance the effectiveness of your treatment: avoid smoking, alcohol, caffeine, having regular sleeping hours and sleeping on your side.